 yum install -y varnish-plus

-Packages in our repositories are signed and distributed via HTTPS.
-You need to enable HTTPS support in the package manager and install our public key first:
+Packages in our repositories are signed and distributed via HTTPS, so you’ll need to enable HTTPS support in the package manager and install our public key first:

 apt-get install -y apt-transport-https